Westwood, Los Angeles: Parks and recreation

 The Westwood Recreation Center is in Westwood.
 The facility includes barbecue pits, a lighted baseball diamond, lighted outdoor basketball courts, racquetball courts, a children's play area, a community room, an indoor gymnasium with weights, and a picnic table.
 The center also has Aidan's Place, which opened on December 5, 2001.
-The place, named after wheelchair-bound Aidan James, is a playground developed for joint use by handicapped and non-handicapped children.
+The place, named after wheelchair-using Aidan James, is a playground developed for joint use by handicapped and non-handicapped children.

 Holmby Park is also in Westwood.

 Government and infrastructure

 The Los Angeles County Department of Health Services SPA 5 West Area Health Office serves Westwood.

 In 2018, Westwood stakeholders voted to subdivide the area into two official neighborhood council districts.
 Since then the North Westwood Neighborhood Council has represented UCLA, Westwood Village, the North Westwood Village, and Persian Square areas, while the Westwood Neighborhood Council has continued to represent the surrounding residential areas.

 Police

 The Los Angeles Police Department operates the West Los Angeles Community Police Station at 1663 Butler Avenue, which serves the community.
 Law enforcement for the UCLA campus is the responsibility of the UCLA Police Department, a division of the independent, statewide University of California Police Department.
 As a state police agency, the UCLA PD has full law enforcement powers on and off campus.